Blessing1-bit/digitaltransformations/README.md

 -  **Test Steps:** 1.
 Login to the online order processing system as a Customer Service rep<br> 2.
 Navigate to the "New Order" section<br> 3.
 Enter or select the customer information (e.g., name, contact details, shipping address)<br> 4.
 Search for and select one or more products as required<br> 5.
 Enter the quantity for one or more products as required<br> 6.
 Add the products to the order<br> 7.
 Review the order summary, including products, quantities, and total price<br> 8.
 Select a shipping or delivery method<br> 9.
 Process the payment (using a test payment method)<br> 10.
 Submit the order (note the time taken to complete the entire process)<br> 11.
 Verify that an order confirmation is generated<br> 12.
 Check that the order appears in the "Recent Orders" list<br> 13.
 Logout of the system| customer information (e.g., name, contact details, shipping address).
 -  **Expected Result:**
 -  **Actual Result:**

+<h2>2.8 Change Management</h2>

+- **User Acceptance Testing** – During the UAT, I ensured that all identified stakeholders participated in testing the functionalities of the solution and it was successfully accepted with a 100% pass rate for test cases.
+- **Training** - Training and Workshops was conducted before deployment to ensure maximum adoption of the new system by all stakeholders.
+- **Communication** – All stakeholders were engaged early in the project and all through development and implementation phase.
+- **Procedure documents, manuals, SOPs, work instructions** – Reference materials was provided to reinforce the training & knowledge of the system.

+<h2>2.8 Solution Evaluation</h2>

+The deployed solution was evaluated based on this criteria
+1. **Online orders:** The Customer Service can take online orders and send customer notifications.
+2. **System scalability:** The New system is scalable and has potential to sync with other systems.
+3. **Sales reporting:** Sales can pull and customize reports quickly.
+4. **Field access:** On-Site support have mobile access
+5. **Less frequent crashes:** Asset Sustenance are seeing some or total reduction in maintenance cost and little or no crashes

+**Techniques** These techniques were employed to evaluate that the solution was working.
+1. Interviews
+2. Shadowing
+3. Surveys & Questionnaire